Bot or Human? Detecting ChatGPT Imposters with A Single Question: Experiments

 \paragraph{Substitution} To create our dataset, we began by collecting the top $1500$ nouns from the Talk English web site\footnote{website URL: \url{https://www.talkenglish.com/vocabulary/top-1500-nouns.aspx}}.
 We then filtered the words to include only those with a length between 5 and 10 characters.
 Next, we randomly generated 100 pairs of words, each with a corresponding substitution map that could transform one word into the other.
 To ensure the validity of our pairs, we excluded any that would require one character to be mapped to more than one character, which would result in a conflict.
 The resulting questions presented to participants included the substitution rule and the original word, with the answer requiring another word produced through the substitution.

-\paragraph{Positioning} We use the full alphabet set as candidate character set.
-We randomly generate a string of length $30$ from this set and two random position index $j$ and $k$.
-Also, we randomly sample another character $c$.
-The question presented to the participant is "what is the $k$-th character after the $j$-th appearance of the character $c$ in the string".
-The ground truth of this question can be calculated through a program and we ensure $j$ and $k$ are random integer within feasible interval, e.g., character $c$ has appeared at least $j$ times.

-\paragraph{Random Editing} For random editing, we support four different operations including drop, insert, swap and substitute as described in Section \ref{sec:random_editing}.
-For each operation, we generate a random string of length $20$ from the $[0, 1]$ set to make it easier to read.
-We randomly sample the parameters such as interested character and operation count.
-Then the participant is asked to give three different outputs after the random operation.
-To check the correctness of the output, we will first check the correctness of each output by comparing the output with the original one from left to right.
-Then we will check if the three output differs from each other.
-Only when each individual output is correct and three output are different will the answer be counted as correct.
+\paragraph{Random Editing} In the random editing task, we evaluate the model's ability to perform four distinct operations: drop, insert, swap, and substitute, as described in Section \ref{sec:random_editing}.
+For each operation, we generate a random binary string of length 20 to ensure readability.
+We randomly sample parameters such as the target character and the operation count.
+Participants are then asked to produce three different outputs after performing the specified random operation.
+For the random drop task, participants are required to randomly remove \( k \) occurrences of a given character \( c \) from the string.
+In the random insert task, participants randomly insert \( k \) occurrences of a given character \( c \) into random positions within the string.
+For the random swap task, participants randomly swap \( k \) pairs of characters \( c \) and \( d \) within the string.
+Lastly, in the random substitution task, participants randomly replace \( k \) occurrences of character \( c \) with another character \( d \).
+To validate the correctness of the outputs, we first check each individual output by comparing it to the original string.
+We then verify that the three outputs differ from each other.
+An answer is considered correct only if each output is correct and all three outputs are distinct.
+This comprehensive validation ensures the model's ability to handle dynamically specified, random input transformations accurately.

-\paragraph{Noise Injection} We constructed a dataset of $80$ common sense questions using ChatGPT with the following prompt: Ask $80$ common sense questions and answer them, the answers should be a single word.
-To increase the difficulty level and add noise to the questions, we append a random uppercase word to each word.
-In order to do so, we randomly created a set of $400$ random words.
-For each word in the question, we will randomly select one word from the list and append it to the particular word within the sentence.
-The ground truth answer to each noisy question is the same as the answer to the original question.

-\paragraph{ASCII Art} We curated a dataset of $50$ ASCII arts from the website ASCII Art Archive.
-Each ASCII art was assigned a ground truth label.
-Participants were presented with an ASCII art and asked to provide the corresponding label as the answer.
+\paragraph{Searching} We generated 100 random 7x7 grids containing spaces and $\blacksquare$s to create a map.
+Each cell in the grid was independently filled, with a 50\% chance of placing a 1 and a 50\% chance of placing a 0.
+While filling the grid, we ensured that no cell would be filled on the diagonal of an already filled land cell, thereby avoiding diagonal connections.
+The filling process was conducted one cell at a time, with each new cell sampled from the remaining available spaces.
+We then utilized the Depth-First Search (DFS) algorithm to determine the number of islands, which served as the ground truth.
+An answer is considered correct if it matches this ground truth.